Navy Federal Credit Union Review 2022: Competitive Rates and 24/7 Customer Service

 NFCU offers a selection of CDs — also known as share certificates — including standard and special certificates.
 Many of these options allow you to add money to your account at any time.
 Plus, all but one have very low opening deposits.

 With a minimum deposit of $1,000, you can open a Standard Certificate.
-Terms are three months to seven years and offer an APY as high as 0.95%.
+Terms are three months to seven years and offer an APY as high as for the longest term.

 EasyStart Certificates are easy to open because they require a minimum deposit of $50.
-Terms are available from six months to 24 months, and APYs are as high as 0.50%.
+Terms are available from six months to 24 months.

 If you just have a little bit of money to invest right now, but you still want to open a CD account, the SaveFirst account requires just a $5 minimum opening deposit.
 After opening your account, you can add money at any time.
-Terms are from three months to 60 months, with APYs as high as 0.40%.
+Terms are from three months to 60 months.

 Navy Federal Credit Union vs. Competitors